akamai/UrbanCrawl-API/README.md

 - server/datasources.json - for database information
 - server/config.json - for server configuration and REST API endpoints
 - SQLDump - for a dump of the live database

+###Deployment###
+- `https://git.heroku.com/terraplanet.git` - The URL to push and deploy on heroku.
+You need adequate permissions before you can deploy.
+Talk to the author listed below.

 ### Who to contact ###
 Contact any of the following: